gabigaudeau/gabigaudeau.github.io/_pages/outreach.md

 ---
 ## Introduction to AI

 <p><emph>The course outlined below was developped by me for the <a href="https://www.cai.cam.ac.uk/access-outreach/schemes-and-events/cambridge-higher-aspirations-scheme">Cambridge Higher Aspirations Scheme (CHAS)</a>.
-All external materials have been carefully credited where used.
+All external materials have been carefully credited.

 <h4>Introduction and Overview</h4>